slightlyelegant/python-mysql/README.md

 Python MySQL Script
 =======

-This package contains a python script that creates a connection to a MySQL Database, reads a csv file, inserts the data from the CSV file, calculates a few variables from the data and then opens an HTML report with the calculations.
+This is a python script that creates a connection to a MySQL Database, reads a csv file, inserts the data from the CSV file, calculates a few variables from the data and then opens an HTML report with the calculations.